 The longer you can keep your renters, the better.
 You’ll save time and energy that would need to be spent looking for new tenants, cleaning the space your renters left, and avoid losing money while your unit is vacant.
-Tenant retention should be something you’re always trying to improve so that you can make the best returns on your rental property.
+Longer tenant retention should be something you’re always trying to improve so that you can make the best returns on your rental property.

 Not sure how to improve your tenant retention?